rgkimball/etch/README.md

 ---

-## 🔒 Admin
+## Admin

 `auth.py` includes login helpers, but admin routes are not enabled by default.
 Future versions may include editing from the browser.

 ---

-## 📌 Why Etch?
+## Why Etch?

 Because sometimes you don’t need a JS toolchain, Go templates, or a megabyte of YAML.
-You just want to write, commit, and publish in a familiar toolchain.
+You just want to write, commit, and publish in a familiar language.